Saibot393/LocknKey/README.md

 ### Languages:

-The module contains an English, a German, and a Chinese (thanks to [feederze](https://github.com/feederze)) translation.
+The module contains an English, a German, and a Chinese (thanks to [feederze](https://github.com/feederze) and Thousand (_thousand@Discord)) translation.
 If you want additional languages to be supported [let me know](https://github.com/Saibot393/Rideable/issues).

 ---